 - Any damages, both physical or emotional, must be proven before the courts.

-Fault is not always assigned only to one person.
+The fault is not always assigned only to one person.
 Two or more people involved in the accident could be to blame.
 One of the partly-to-blame drivers may have a valid claim,. however, if it can be proven that one driver was more at fault.

 Making a claim